 György Ligeti freely acknowledged the influence of African music on his work—an influence that is seldom readily obvious, though it can be teased out by analysis.

 After he listened to recordings of African drumming, Ligeti began exploring the use of various rhythms through multiplication of the basic pulse, a concept that resonated with the additive rhythms of the traditional music that he grew up with in Hungary.

-Today is Ligeti’s 90th birthday!
-Below, Mihkel Poll performs the movement in question.
+Today is Ligeti’s 100th birthday!
+Below, Mihkel Poll performs the concerto movement discussed above.

 BONUS: RILM is a sponsor of the Ligeti Festival Transylvania celebrating György Ligeti’s 100th birthday!
 More information is here.